kennajw/spotify-cs506/README.md

  Our model trained on 75% of data, keeping 25% for testing our results.

 ## Data Cleaning
-- **Data Cleaning**: Cleaned the data for the trackDone column of the dataset to streamline the processing of that specific data, converting it to a csv, which we used in our preliminary decision tree.
+- **Data Cleaning**: Cleaned the data for the track_done column of the dataset to streamline the processing of that specific data, converting it to a csv, which we used in our preliminary decision tree.
 - **Standardization**: Normalize CSV file by extracting the above features using `pandas` or a similar package.

 ## Modeling